seanpm2001/Android-x64_Workspace_Firefox/Android-x64_FirefoxProfile/README.md

 On 2022, December 23rd, Firefox failed to load the pinned tabs of the profile, and I had to rebuild it in a new way.
 From now on, I will be making a backup of all tabs of each profile on a daily basis.
 I never realized how easy it was to double bookmark (select all tabs, bookmark, choose location, save)

 This change will significantly add to the volume of the daily backups.
 I am now protected from this happening again.

+### 2023 January 5th profile wipe

+A different Firefox profile had its tabs wiped on 2023, Thursday, January 5th, and I got to make the first use of my new `ProfileRestore` system.

 </details> <!-- Subsection !-->